fish-shop/run-fishtape-tests/README.md

   uses: fish-shop/run-fishtape-tests@v2
 ```

 By default, all files under `$GITHUB_WORKSPACE` with a `.fish` file extension are tested.
-To override the default behaviour, provide one or more space-seperated pattern values using the `patterns` input.
+To override the default behaviour, provide one or more space-seperated pattern values to the `patterns` input.
 For example, to test all `.fish` files starting in the `tests` directory and descending into subdirectories:

 ```yaml
 - name: Run Fishtape tests